What are derivatives in finance?

-The swaps offer investors the possibility of exchanging assets or debts for another of similar value, managing to reduce the risks for the parties involved.
-The swaps resulted in the CDS (Credit Defaul Swap), which was sold as insurance against the default of the municipal bonds and which contributed to the 2008 financial crisis.
+Swaps offer investors the possibility of exchanging assets or debts for another of similar value, managing to reduce the risks for the parties involved.
+The swaps resulted in the creation of CDSs, which were sold as insurance against the default of municipal bonds and which also contributed to the 2008 financial crisis.

-In addition, there are financial derivatives that are used to trade in the network in a decentralized manner, that is, without an intermediary.
+In addition, there are financial derivatives that are used to conduct decentralised trading in the network, that is, without an intermediary.
 The three most popular are the following.

-The CFDs contracts for difference) allow you to buy or sell a certain number of units of a particular asset, depending on of the decrease or rise in its value and thanks to the leverage.
-The gains (or losses) will depend on the fluctuation of the price of the asset.
-With CFDs you can open long positions, if you think the price will increase or short positions, if you think it will decrease.
+CFDs, or Contracts for Difference, allow you to buy or sell a certain number of units of a particular asset, depending on the decrease or rise in its value and thanks to its leverage.
+The gains (or losses) depend on the fluctuation of the asset's price.
+With CFDs, you can open long positions if you think the price will increase or short positions if you think it will decrease.

-For example, suppose that the price of an action is $100 and you decide to buy a thousand shares of it for a total of $100,000.
-If the price increases to $105, you will be earning $5000, since for each share you bought you will earn an additional $5, your total profit being $105,000.
+For example, suppose that the price of a stock is $100, and you decide to buy a thousand shares of it for a total of $100,000.
+If the price increases to $105, you'll earn $5000 since each share you bought will earn you an additional $5.
+That means your total profit will be $105,000.

-They are used to exchange an underlying asset at a future date and at a predetermined price, which protects buyers from drastic changes in asset prices.
-They are used mostly to trade commodities.
+Futures are used to exchange an underlying asset at a future date and at a predetermined price, which protects buyers from drastic changes in asset prices.
+These are used mostly to trade commodities.

 For example, a cookie maker could buy sugar futures at a set price.
 In this way, if the price of sugar increases considerably, the manufacturer can afford to buy the necessary quantity a few months later.

-Options are contracts that are made between two parties and allows the owner to buy (call) or sell (put) assets at a specific price and at a specific date or before.
-They are used most frequently in stock trading.
+Options are contracts that are made between two parties and allow the owner to buy (call) or sell (put) assets at a specific price and at a specific date or before.
+They're most frequently used in stock trading.

-In the options, the buyer has the right to buy or sell the underlying asset.
-While the seller is obliged to buy or sell it at the agreed price, as long as the buyer has exercised their right.
+With options, the buyer has the right to buy or sell the underlying asset, while the seller is obliged to buy or sell it at the agreed price if the buyer exercises their right.

-For example: suppose that the shares of a telephone company are valued at $95 today, but next month the company is launching a new device that will most likely increase the value of the shares.
-So we acquire call options at $100 for three months, which in the market have a value of $5 for each one.
-In three months, as buyers we can exercise our right, so the seller must sell the shares at $100.
+For example: suppose that the shares of a telephone company are valued at $95 today.
+But next month, the company is launching a new device that will most likely increase the value of the shares.
+So, you acquire call options at $100 for three months, which are worth $5 for each one on the market.
+As a buyer, you can exercise your right to call in three months, so the seller must sell the shares at $100.

 Advantages and Disadvantages of Derivative Trading

-Operating with derivatives can mean big profit or big risks.
-That is why to do it responsibly we must first acquire the necessary knowledge.
+Operating with derivatives can mean big profits or big risks.
+That's why you should first acquire the necessary knowledge to trade them responsibly.

-Among its main benefits we find that financial derivatives protect investors against losses while, at the same time, benefit them through the gains of the asset.
+Among derivatives' main benefits are that they protect investors against losses while, at the same time, helping them profit through an asset's gains.

 Unlike direct investments in stocks, derivatives allow you to make a profit quickly.
-They can also cause losses.
 In addition, you can create your own strategies so that you can use them to your advantage.

-However, as it is an open market, the values are constantly fluctuating, which entails numerous risks.
-One of them, you can lose all the value of your investment in a matter of minutes, if the price of it falls considerably.
+However, because the market is open, the values are constantly fluctuating, which entails numerous risks.
+One of them is that you can lose the entire value of your investment in a matter of minutes if its price falls considerably.

-On the other hand, most contracts have a predetermined duration, so if your investment does not prosper within the agreed time, your losses could be 100%.
+On the other hand, most contracts have a predetermined duration, so if your investment doesn't profit within the agreed time, your losses could be 100%.

-Finally, the little knowledge we have about derivatives is a big risk.
-As its value depends on the value of an action, assigning an exact price becomes complicated, which draws the attention of fraudsters who take advantage of the situation and operate against professional investors and beginners.
+Finally, the limited knowledge we have about derivatives is a big risk.
+Because a derivative's value depends on the value of its underlying asset, assigning an exact price becomes complicated.
+That makes them appealing to fraudsters who take advantage of the situation and operate against professional investors and beginners.

-Both CFDs and futures and options allow you to trade based on the variations that an asset presents.
-That is to say, when operating with derivatives you do not buy or sell the asset itself.
-In addition, both allow leverage, so you can make transactions with more money than you currently have.
-However, CFDs allow leverage to be made with smaller amounts and with totally different assets.
+CFDs, futures and options allow you to trade based on the variations in an asset's price.
+That is to say, when operating with derivatives, you don't buy or sell the asset itself.
+In addition, both kinds of derivatives allow you to trade with leverage, so you can make transactions with more money than you currently have.
+However, CFDs add flexibility by allowing leverage to be made with smaller amounts and with totally different assets.

-When it comes to futures contracts, the buyer must obligatorily pay the agreed amount initially at the time the expiration date arrives, while, with options, the buyer can cancel the contract.
+When it comes to futures contracts, the buyer must pay the agreed-upon amount initially at the time the expiry date arrives, while, with options, the buyer can cancel the contract.

 Therefore, operations with future contracts are much stricter and provide greater security.
 Options, on the other hand, are less rigid and will allow you to leave the operation if the circumstances warrant it.